-If you use an automatic vacuum, such as a Kreepy Krauly, and the only place you can insert the vacuum hose is in the inlet at the bottom of the skimmer, then you will need to remove the skimmer basket to gain access to the inlet.
+If you use an automatic vacuum, such as a Kreepy Krauly, and the only place you can insert the vacuum hose is in the inlet at the bottom of the skimmer (as you don’t have a dedicated vacuum port), then you will need to remove the skimmer basket to gain access to the inlet.

 Suction side cleaner

 These are similar in some ways to the automatic vacuum described above.
 They are much more complicated though as they have driven tracks and generally cyclonic action.
 They too are driven by the suction from the pool pump so will need to have the skimmer basket removed to operate.

 When to leave the skimmer basket in